Please right-click on the

 peaceful, pastoral ·

-Description: Excursión a la Montaña tells
+Description: Excursión a la

-music and Spanish Flamenco music.
-This piece was originally written for a
+elements of Mexican music and Spanish Flamenco music.
+This piece was

-friend of the composer, flutist Kim Sopata.
+originally written for a friend of the composer, flutist Kim Sopata.
 This

-piece has been championed, in particular, by flutists Orlando Cela and Sefika Kutluer, who have performed it extensively around the
+piece has been championed, in particular, by flutists Orlando Cela and Sefika

 |||||||||||